yipei-wang/spurious_feature_mahalanobis/README.md

 # Implementation of "On the Effect of Key Factors in Spurious Correlation: A Theoretical Perspective"

-This repository contains the implementation of the paper "On the Effect of Key Factors in Spurious Correlation: A Theoretical Perspective," which has been accepted at AISTATS 2024.
+This repository contains the implementation of the paper "On the Effect of Key Factors in Spurious Correlation: A Theoretical Perspective", which has been accepted at AISTATS 2024.

 ## Prerequisites